-¶ 37 After consideration of the statutory best-interests factors, the court found that it was in S.W.'s best interests that respondent's parental rights be terminated and that DCFS be given authority to consent to his adoption by his maternal grandparents.
+After consideration of the statutory best-interests factors, the court found that it was in ¶ 37 S.R.'s best interests that respondent's parental rights be terminated and that DCFS be given authority to consent to her adoption by her maternal grandparents.
 Referring to the CASA report, the court noted that the children have lived with their grandparents for two years and they are in a home where they are well cared for and loved.
 The children do well in school.
 Their grandparents are engaged with the children, taking them to church activities and the park.
 The grandparents and the children share the same cultural and religious background and maintain a strong connection with extended family.
 They host family barbeques and facilitate interaction with cousins, including sleepovers when there is no school.
 Though S.W. misses his mother, the children appear happy to be living with their grandparents.
+S.R. has stated that she wishes to be adopted by her grandparents.
 Respondent continues to have contact with the children, and the court hoped that would continue as long as it is in the children's best interests.
 All of the children's needs are being met by the grandparents who are willing and able to adopt.
 The court's decision was issued in a written order on April 19, 2022.
 This appeal followed.
 The trial court appointed counsel to represent respondent on appeal.
 As previously noted, appellate counsel has to file a motion to withdraw in accordance with Anders, 386 U.S. 738.

-¶ 38 II.
+II.
 ANALYSIS